jhannes/spring-training/README.md

 ---------

 This is a hands-on approach that uses JUnit tests as a driver to solve exercises.
-It uses one example application to demonstrate all concepts
+It uses an example application to demonstrate all concepts covered

-* AddressBookWebTest contains an acceptance test for the whole application
-  * Start by implementing ApplicationInfo to get it to pass
-  * Use real injection in HomePage.java to start using Spring
-  * Use real injection in all other pages instead of dummy dependencies
-  * Change injection to use <component-scan>
-* JpaCompanyTypeRepositoryTest contains a test for the company type
-  * Modify test-persistence.xml to include CompanyType
-  * Implement list() to pass the test
-* Create JpaCompanyRepositoryTest and JpaCompanyRepository based on InmemoryCompanyRepositoryTest

 The application: